elephantscale/es-training-new/ansible/slides/ansible-playbook.md

 - **Compliance as Code**
     - Use Ansible to enforce security baselines (e.g., CIS Benchmarks, DISA STIGs).
 - **Auditing**
-    - Combine with Ansible Tower/AWX for centralized logging of who ran what and when.
+    - Combine with Red Hat Automation Platform/AWX for centralized logging of who ran what and when.
 - **Why It Matters**: Security is a major concern; Ansible’s agentless model and Vault encryption can simplify compliance tasks and auditing.